-I inherited a studio flat in Scotter, conveyancing having been completed in 2010.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar flats in Scotter with a long lease are worth £222,000.
-The average or mid-range amount of ground rent is £50 charged once a year.
-The lease terminates on 21st October 2090
+I invested in buying a leasehold flat in Scotter, conveyancing was carried out in 1996.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent flats in Scotter with over 90 years remaining are worth £180,000.
+The average or mid-range amount of ground rent is £65 invoiced every year.
+The lease ceases on 21st October 2078

-With just 71 years unexpired we estimate the premium for your lease extension to span between £9,500 and £11,000 plus professional fees.
+With only 59 years left to run we estimate the premium for your lease extension to range between £20,900 and £24,200 plus legals.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
+You should not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward placing reliance on this information without first getting professional advice.

 Developers have put forward a property lawyer and I've obtained a quote from them.
 They are almost £400 less expensive than my preferred Scotter property lawyer.
 Should I use them?